bday-boy/aiokemon/README.md

 ### Fuzzy String Matching

 As mentioned in __Features__, aiokemon can fix small errors in resource names.
-This functionality can be toggled by changing the `FIND_MATCH` variable.
-Resources that are an exact match will be returned immediately, so matching doesn't cause much overhead when resource requests are exact matches for ones.
+This functionality cannot be toggled for now, but resources are returned immediately when an exact match exists.
+This way, overhead only occurs with inexact searches.

 Once again, this functionality was meant to improve the ability of this library to interface with Discord.py.
 With fuzzy string matching, PokeAPI can